 “It was all right to be sad.
 It was all right to lament.
 It was all right to feel anger.
 But it’s not all right to run away.”

-The style in which the words were laid to tell Ico’s story is relaxing in its clean simplicity.
-Maybe this was the reason why I didn’t easily tire of reading as much as I can – everything just felt too light to absorb that you’d think you were only taking a sip when in fact you were engulfing the story in ravenous speed.
-What I liked best about this novel is the strong focus to the human emotions – its strength and its frailty.
+The style in which the words are laid to tell Ico’s story is relaxing in its clean simplicity.
+Maybe this is the reason why I didn’t easily tire of reading as much as I can – everything just feels too light to absorb that you’ll think you are only taking a sip when in fact you are engulfing the story in ravenous speed.
+What I like best about this novel is the strong focus on the human emotions – its strength and its frailty.
 It is poignant how every horned child must be reared like a normal child:

 How they listened to stories told in tender voices by men and women who raised them as their own.
 How they ran in fields and sank their mouth in sweet fruit; smiles brightening as sunlight hits their lips.
 And how they sat in front of wooden desks and tried to learn more about the world out of pure curiosity just like everyone else.